-III.
+IV.
 SELECTING & ANALYZING 2 NOVELS

-You will read 2 novels each term to develop your reading skills and to learn how to analyze literature.
-Afterward, you write a report and discuss it with a small group.
+You will read 2 novels each term to develop your reading skills in order to help you to read faster and to assist you in learning how to analyze literature.
+After reading a book, you write a report and discuss it with a small group.
 The library at Aoyama Gakuin University has over 3,500 graded readers in English.
 Coloured dots on the book show the difficulty of the vocabulary, and sentence structure: yellow, red, and blue (most difficult).